Barry Massey: Owner/Artist

 During that 30-year career woodworking was a constant.
 I created and built wherever the inside job took me, including several US cities and three foreign countries – New Zealand, Germany and India.
 Experiencing other cultures is valuable, and the opportunity to observe how artisans around the globe use and create from local trees really expanded my view of what can be done.
 Now, in my second career, I have returned to my woodworking roots.

 When I purchased property in Colorado’s Wet Mountain Valley in 2007, the biggest surprise for me was the abundant, unique and beautiful nature of the Juniper trees.
 I had never used Juniper in woodworking or studied the species.
 The more I researched, the more I realized what a fascinating, hardy and enduring tree it is.
-There are several types of Junipers; 40 Acre Wood has the Rocky Mountain and One-seed varieties.
+There are several types of Junipers; 40 Acre Wood has the Rocky Mountain, Utah and One-seed varieties.
 One of the oldest Rocky Mountain Junipers is near Logan, Utah, and is over 3,000 years old.

 The pictures are from the property where all the wood is gathered to make the sculptures.
 As you can see the trees take many different shapes and can be challenging to work with.